-Travelers to endemic areas should use insect repellents containing DEET (diethyltoluamide).
-Insect screens, bed nets, and clothing are more effective if treated with permethrin or pyrethrum because the small sand flies can penetrate mechanical barriers.
+Travelers to endemic areas should use insect repellents containing DEET (diethyltoluamide) on exposed skin.
+Insect screens, bed nets, and clothing are more effective if treated with permethrin because the small sand flies can penetrate mechanical barriers.

 Vaccines are not currently available.